Madzivhandila/Agile-Scrum/README.md

 ## CMPG-323-Overview---30332338.
-GitHub Repository Project1
+## CMPG-323-Overview---30332338 Repository Project1

+# Table of contents for my ReadMe.md file.

+      1.Introduction
+      2.Repositories for Each Project
+      3.Project and Repository Integration
+      4.Branching Strategy
+      5..gitignore
+      6.Storage of Credentials and Sensitive Information

 Welcome to the repository for the CMPG 323 Overview project.
 This repository serves as a single point for managing CMPG 323 projects, assignments, and training.
 Important information on the structure of this repository, the branching process, and standards for safeguarding sensitive material may be found below.

 # The Structure of My Repository